dindinoh/mailgunme/README.md

 # mailgunme
-binary to fastly be fetched from bintray and used from cli to send emails using port 80
+binary to fastly be fetched from bintray and used from cli to send emails using https

 # ToDo
 accept message as piped?